-This is the kind of one-ski-does-it-all setup that’s suitable for a resort holiday or a weeks’ off piste skiing in La Grave, as well as an annual ski touring trip.
-The key difference here is that you’ll need a more substantial freeride binding – ie one that’s strong enough to take the battering it will receive from skiing 1000s of metres of vertical each day off lifts in a resort.
+A versatile one ski setup that’s good for a resort holiday or a weeks’ off piste skiing in La Grave, as well as an annual ski touring trip.
+The key difference here is that you need to buy a more substantial freeride binding – ie one that’s strong enough to take the battering it will receive from skiing 1000s of metres of vertical each day off lifts in a resort.

-If you want to keep things at the lighter end of the spectrum (ie better for a trip like the bernese oberland ski tour) then simply mount some freeride bindings onto one of the ‘heavier’ lightweight touring skis recommended here and pick a ski mountaineering boot that fits you well and you’re done.
+If you want to keep things at the lighter end of the spectrum (ie better for a trip like the bernese oberland ski tour) then simply mount some freeride bindings onto one of the ‘heavier’ lightweight touring skis recommended here and pick a 3-4 buckle ski mountaineering boot that fits you well and you’re done.

-If you are a heavier skier, or want a bit more float and punch for charging around resort – then go for a lightweight ‘all mountain’ ski similar to the ones shown below and pair that up with either a beefier ski mountaineering boot, or a dedicated freeride boot.
-Just remember that the freeride boots aren’t as good for skinning long distances in though, so you’d be well advised to tape your feet up at the start of any longer tour in order to prevent blisters if you go down that route.
+If you are a heavier skier, or enjoy charging around resort – then buy a lightweight ‘all mountain’ ski like the ones shown below and either a more powerful ski mountaineering boot, or a dedicated freeride boot.
+Don’t forget that freeride boots aren’t as good for skinning long distances in though, so remember to tape your feet up before any longer tour to guard against blisters if you go down this route.

 - Light ‘all mountain’ ski (90-100mm underfoot)

-- Freeride binding (Fritschi Tecton, Salomon Shift etc)
+- Freeride binding (Salomon Shift, Fritschi Tecton etc)

 - 3-4 buckle ski mountaineering boot (or freeride boot)